TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Project Proposal.md

 - *Current Skills:* Digital Systems, Embedded Systems, Microcontroller knowledge, Power Electronics, R
 - *Skills to Learn:* Signal Processing, AI, Magnetics

 *Note:* This list highlights each member’s strongest skills.
 Depending on the project, required skills or assignments may change.

+To learn the skills needed for the project, the team will determine what to focus on during conceptual design.
+To avoid wasting time on unnecessary skills, team members will prioritize learning new skills only after the project is divided into smaller sections.
+This approach ensures coverage across the skills necessary and minimizes overlap.
+If a team member encounters a skill they do not yet know while working on their section, they are responsible for dedicating the necessary time to learn it.
+If a skill required for a section is already known by another teammate, the responsible member may seek their advice, but the primary responsibility remains with the person working on that section.
+Should the responsible member encounter a roadblock that cannot be resolved with teammate support, they should seek guidance from the project advisor or other appropriate resources.

 #### Supervisor